Got knowledge management challenges?

 3. Lack of Leadership Buy-in

 Before you can work on employee participation, you’ll need management to support and drive the knowledge management initiative.
-There should be one person spearheading the change, supported by senior leadership and managers who will champion the project in their respective departments.
+There should be one, key person spearheading the change, supported by senior leadership and managers who will champion the project in their respective departments.

-According to Deloitte, while 75% of organizations they surveyed think creating and preserving organizational knowledge is important, only 9% said they were equipped to address this goal in any meaningful way.
+According to Deloitte, while 75% of surveyed organizations think creating and preserving organizational knowledge is important, only 9% said they were equipped to address this goal in any meaningful way.

 You can make the shift to more effective knowledge management by leaning on “knowledge champions” to drive excitement.
 Have managers encourage knowledge sharing within and across business units and create processes and procedures to facilitate unselfish knowledge creation.